xenses/nanotest-py/Tutorial.md

 Tests in nanotest-py are simply calls to `pis()`, `pisnt()`, or `pis_deeply()`.
 This makes it easy to write tests as you code.
-Anytime you add new code, correct a bug, or refactor something, that's a good time to write a test.
+Anytime you add new code, correct a bug, or refactor something, that's a good time to write a test (or, if you have a test suite, to rerun it).

 All three functions take three arguments, in the same order: